IBM PS/2 Model 30

 Software supplied: IBM PC DOS version 3.30

-With regard to the hard disk, the one I installed is 20MB, as required by the specifications of the computer.
+With regard to the hard disk, what I installed is 20MB, as required by the computer specifications.
 I also tried to install a 30 MB one, obviously with the same connector, and it works.

 IBM Hard Disk, WDI-325Q, 20MB, EDGE connector, IBM PS/2, IBM PS/1, Part no: 72X7568